Are Transfer Addiction and Cross Addiction Supported by Medical Research?

 In fact, some sites go so far as to confuse co-occurring disorders (previously known as dual diagnosis) with the idea of cross addiction.
 While both topics concern addiction, they mean entirely different things.
 To be clear, a co-occurring disorder is when a person has both a substance use disorder and a mental health disorder such as anxiety, depression, or bipolar disorder.5

 As described above, the existence of cross addiction, transfer addiction, addition replacement, and more aren’t supported by meta-analysis and systemic reviews.
-And you won’t find these terms discussed on websites for reputable addiction-industry organizations, such as the National Institute on Drug Abuse (NIDA) and Substance Abuse and Mental Health Services Administration.
+And you won’t find these terms discussed on websites for reputable addiction-industry organizations, such as the National Institute on Drug Abuse (NIDA) and Substance Abuse and Mental Health Services Administration (SAMHSA).
 In fact, some addiction professionals have never even heard of these terms, and they wouldn’t approve the use of them in the context of an evidence-based treatment program.

-All of that said, some people will point to anecdotal evidence of instances where a person in recovery from an SUD for one substance went on to seemingly replace that addiction with an SUD to a different substance.
+All of that said, some people will point to anecdotal evidence of instances where a person in recovery from a SUD for one substance went on to seemingly replace that addiction with a SUD to a different substance.
 In this same vein, there’s anecdotal evidence for people replacing SUD-related behaviors with healthier alternatives (e.g., exercising, adhering to a strict diet, developing a hyper focus on work or hobbies, etc.) and/or with unhealthy coping behaviors (e.g., gambling, excessive shopping, eating issues, etc.).

 But again, anecdotal evidence isn’t the same as the aforementioned reviews and analysis.
 To prove the point, consider anecdotal claims about carrots.
 Just because some people claim carrots improved their vision doesn’t mean it’s true for everyone—or at all.